- Sermon Notes

 Galatians 2:20, I have been crucified with Christ; and it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me, and delivered Himself up for me.

-Transition – The last principle is found in verse 4.
-When that battle between our ears is overwhelming, we must remember who our life is.
+Transition – The last key is found in verse 4.
+When the battle between our ears is overwhelming, we must remember. . .

 III.
 Christ is Our Life (4)

 A. Christ is Life (4a)

 John 14:6, I am the way, the truth, and the life; no one comes to the Father, but through Me.

 2. Jesus is the Giver of Eternal Life.

 1 John 5:11-12, And the witness is this, that God has given us eternal life, and this life is in His Son.
 He who has the Son has the life; he who does not have the Son of God does not have the life.

 ILLUS – The examples of Peter, James, John, and Paul.